Niels-wm/os-challenge-included-eagles/README.md

 ##### Possible Errors
 Although all tests have been conducted on the same machine, with WIFI and Bluetooth disabled.
 There is still the possibility for errors coming from background OS tasks.
-These I have tried to keep at a minimum by disabling as much as possible, such as anti-virus programs and etc. The tests have been conducted on a laptop with the battery being at 100% and plugged in to power and on a cooling pad in order to try and manage thermal conditions.
+These I have tried to keep at a minimum by disabling as much as possible, such as anti-virus programs etc. The tests have been conducted on a laptop with the battery being at 100% and plugged in to power and on a cooling pad in order to try and manage thermal conditions.
 The tests were run back-to-back.

 #### Results